shandriy/shandriy.github.io/md/webring.md

 ### Widget

-Paste one of the snippets below somewhere on your page, or you can modify and make your own version.
-Make sure to replace "{IDENTIFIER}" with the 3 letter identifier you chose.
+Paste one of the snippets below somewhere on your page, or you can modify and make your own version. <span style="color:#f00;">Make sure to replace "{IDENTIFIER}" with the 3 letter identifier you chose.</span> Some of y'all really need to learn to read. <span style="font-weight:bolder">THIS IS REALLY IMPORTANT DON'T FUCKING MISS IT</span>

+<span style="font-weight:bolder;font-size:large;color:#f00;">MAKE SURE YOU'RE FOLLOWING THE INSTRUCTIONS</span>

+If you didn't read the text above read it right now before you fucking do anything else.

+READ THE RED HIGHLIGHTED TEXT

 ```
 <!--yuri-->